Estimated reading time: 6 minutes

 Years of Experience

-This attention to setting-creation is what, in my opinion, elevates the book above many of its peers in the medical thriller genre.
+This attention to setting-creation is what, in my opinion, elevates The Secret Room above many of its peers in the medical thriller genre.
 You are always interested to see what every corner of this world holds in store for you, not really knowing where this unusual environment can take you next, what it might reveal in its dark underbelly.